vectorgrp/XCPlite/README.md

 - Breaking changes to V6.
 - Lockless transmit queue.
 Works on x86-64 strong and ARM-64 weak memory model.
 - Measurement and read access to variables on stack.
-- Supports multiple calibration segments with working and reference page and independent page switching.
+- Calibration segments for lock free and thread safe calibration parameter access, consistent calibration changes and page switches.
-- Lock free and thread safe calibration parameter access, consistent calibration changes and page switches.
+- Supports multiple segments with working and reference page and independent page switching.
 - Refactored A2L generation macros.
 - Build as a library.
 - Used (as FFI library) for the rust xcp-lite version.